 Imbued with several millennia of history and the subject of legend, Troy’s fame mainly derives from being the fabled location of the Trojan War.
-It is also a UNESCO World Heritage site and features as one of our Top 10 Tourist Attractions in Turkey.

 There are several ancient accounts of this conflict, mainly fiction, the most famous of which was written by Homer in The Iliad.
 The story goes that the Greeks besieged Troy after Helen, wife of the Menelaus, the king of Sparta, was taken by Paris of Troy.
 Many historians now believe that the reason for the Trojan War was a bitter commercial rivalry between the people of Troy and the Mycenaeans.